 - N-acetyl-cysteine – 250mg/50

-- Fulvic and humic acids: these soil based supplements can help heal and neutralize glyphosate damage.
+- Fulvic and humic acids – these soil based products can help heal and neutralize glyphosate damage.

 - Multimineral supplement (such as Biotics Research MultiMins)

-Glyphosate is a scary substance that’s everywhere.
+Glyphosate is a scary substance that’s everywhere, including your dog’s food.
 It’s impossible to avoid glyphosate exposure completely … but you can take these actions to minimize its damage to your dog … and yourself!